Morisset/PyNeb_devel/tests/README.md

 **[test_chianti.py](test_chianti.py) — 1 test.** Loads O III
 atom+collision data in CHIANTI format from the bundled `tests/CHIANTI/` tree and builds a 19-level atom.
+Self-contained: it points `XUVTOP` at the bundled tree, redoes pyneb's import-time CHIANTI initialization, and restores everything afterwards, so it passes with or without a real CHIANTI installation.

 **[test_physics.py](test_physics.py) — 10 tests.** `airtovac`/`vactoair`
 (IDL reference value, roundtrip, vacuum > air, no-op outside the conversion